Swarm (spacecraft): Discoveries and applications

 In September 2016, scientists published a study that revealed a direct link between GPS blackouts of low-Earth-orbiting satellites and "thunderstorms" in the ionosphere.
 During the first two years of Swarm's operation their GPS connection was broken 166 times.
-The high-resolution observations from the satellite helped to link these outages to ionospheric thunderstorms 300–600 km in the Earth's atmosphere.
+The high-resolution observations from the satellite helped to link these outages to ionospheric thunderstorms at altitudes of 300–600 km in the Earth's atmosphere.

 In December 2016, scientists announced that, by using data from the Swarm satellites, they had discovered a new feature in the Earth's outer core, a jet-stream of rapidly moving liquid iron moving at around 50 km per year.

-In April 2017, Swarm's data was used to confirm that Steve was a previously unrecognized atmospheric phenomenon.
+In April 2017, Swarm's data was used to confirm that STEVE was a previously unrecognized atmospheric phenomenon.

 In May 2020, Swarm revealed that Earth's magnetic field is gradually weakening in an area stretching from Africa to South America, which might cause technical disturbances in satellites orbiting Earth.